rubymonsters/webapps-for-beginners/source/10-forms/02-submitting_data.md

 the same URL that we are currently looking at, which is, in our case the path `/monstas`.

-We might as well specify it: this helps making clear what's going on.
+We might as well specify it: this helps make clear what's going on.
 Curiously, the attribute is called `action` (and not `target` or `url` as one might expect):